Substance Abuse and Addiction Treatment Resources in New Rochelle

 Partial hospitalization programs share many characteristics with both inpatient and outpatient treatment programs.
 The difference being patients are typically asked to remain on-site during the detox phase of the recovery program.
 Once detox has been achieved, patients will return home and commute back and forth from the clinic for therapy.

 Similar to retreat-based therapy and partial hospitalization programs, the exception being an outpatient treatment program does not have a residential component.
 Participants commute to the facility for each prescribed therapeutic treatment.

 Retreat-based treatment programs provide significantly more support for patients with a use disorder.
 Removing the obstacles, stresses and environment factors which contribute to your condition, even just for a little while may aid in this transformation.
-A leading provider of retreat-based recovery is The Recovery Village.
-The Recovery Village strives to bring the most current research into practice at their facilities, while employing empathetic professionals who are leaders in their fields.
-The Recovery Village prioritizes the comfort and progress of their participants.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.